Antarjita/Mini-C-Compiler/README.md

 # Mini-C-Compiler
-The front end of a compiler using LEX, YACC to make a C compiler focusing mostly on function This project includes the lexical,syntax,semantics and IR phase of the compiler.
+The front end of a compiler using LEX, YACC to make a C compiler focusing mostly on function.

+This project includes the lexical,syntax,semantics and IR phase of the compiler.
 In IR phase we have used quadruple datastructure to store our 3 address code representation.